Ameniabdelhamid/Professional-Social-Network/README.md

-# linkedin2.0

 -----------------------------------------------------------------------------------------------------------------------------

-# How to run the Chat !!
+# How to run Chat ?

 (You must have the server running in terminal )